unicode-org/icu4x/docs/string-representation.md

 /// Some operation whose output size doesn't have a reasonable
 /// estimator function.
 (Version that accepts potentially-invalid
 /// UTF-16.)
+///
+/// The returned `Vec` may have excess capacity.
+If you are holding onto
+/// it for an extended period of time, consider calling `shrink_to_fit()`
+/// on it.
 pub fn inestimable_utf16(src: &[u16]) -> Vec<u16> {
     // Placeholder implementation that compiles
     Vec::with_capacity(src.len())